Google, Facebook pledged millions for local news. Was it enough?

 In the United States alone, digital and print ad revenue for newspapers fell to $14.3 billion in 2018 from $49.4 billion in 2005.

-On June 7, under a settlement with France’s antitrust watchdog, Google agreed to share more data with ad buyers broadly - therefore reducing some of its competitive advantage over publishers. read more
+On June 7, under a settlement with France’s antitrust watchdog here, Google agreed to share more data with ad buyers broadly - therefore reducing some of its competitive advantage over publishers.

-Google and Facebook face other legal challenges.
-The Nation, a progressive U.S. news website, and West Virginia-based newspaper company HD Media are among publishers to file antitrust lawsuits against one or both tech giants in recent months.
-U.S. authorities have filed antitrust suits against both as well, and some states have accused Google of unlawfully dominating the process of placing ads online.
+Google and Facebook face other legal challenges here.
+The Nation, a progressive U.S. news website, and West Virginia-based newspaper company HD Media are among publishers here to file antitrust lawsuits against one or both tech giants in recent months.
+U.S. authorities have filed antitrust suits against both as well, and some states here have accused Google of unlawfully dominating the process of placing ads online.

 In responses to some of the suits, the companies dismissed claims that their business practices hurt publishers.
 Google said people use the company because they choose to, not because they’re forced to.